-We obtained relevant financial information of the associates and recomputed the Group's share in equity in the associates' net earnings/losses for the year ended December 31, 2020.
+We obtained relevant financial information of the associates and recomputed the Group's share in equity in the associates' net earnings/losses for the year ended December 31, 2021.

-On the estimation of ore and oil reserves, we evaluated the competence, capabilities and objectivity of the external specialists engaged by ACMDC and TPC to perform an independent assessment of the ore and oil reserves, respectively, by considering their qualifications, experience and reporting responsibilities.
-We read the external specialists' reports and obtained an understanding about the nature, scope and objectives of their work, and basis of the estimates including any changes in the ore and oil reserves during the year.
-In addition, we also tested the ore and oil reserves estimates applied to the relevant areas of the consolidated financial statements including depletion, decommissioning provisions and impairment estimates.
+On the estimation of oil reserves, we evaluated the competence, capabilities and objectivity of the external specialists engaged by TPC to perform an independent assessment of the oil reserves, by considering their qualifications, experience and reporting responsibilities.
+We read the external specialists' reports and obtained an understanding about the nature, scope and objectives of their work, and basis of the estimates including any changes in the oil reserves during the year.
+In addition, we also tested the oil reserves estimates applied to the relevant areas of the consolidated financial statements including depletion, decommissioning provisions and impairment estimates.